SenseLogic/RESYNC/README.md

 --include file_filter : include matching files or folders --sample 0 1m all : minimum, medium and maximum sample size (`b` for bytes, `k` for kilobytes, `m` for megabytes, `g` for gigabytes)
---allowed 2 : maximum allowed modification time offset in milliseconds --abort : abort on file copy errors
+--allowed 2 : maximum allowed modification time offset in milliseconds --abort : abort on errors
 --verbose : show the processing messages
 --confirm : print the changes and ask confirmation before applying them --preview : preview the changes without applying them